 There are a number of different Echo models, but they all feature Alexa and they all offer the same Skills and voice controls.
 This applies to Echo Dot, the second-gen Echo and all third-party Alexa speakers, like the Sonos One for example and all are great for controlling your smart home.

 There are a few areas of difference, however, which we'll briefly outline below, which might influence your decision:

-These are the only devices that feature a display.
-That gives you more scope in the smart home, as they can show video from connected cameras.
+These devices feature a display.
+This gives you more scope in the smart home, as they can show video from connected cameras.
 They also give you touch controls for devices, for example, turning off the lights without having to use your voice.

 The fourth-gen Echo and the older Echo Plus also have a Zigbee controller built-in, meaning you can control some devices without needing to connect a separate hub or use another app.
 (We'll talk about this a little more below.)
 You can read our Amazon Echo Plus review for more details.

 So the important decision is whether you want or need to view cameras via Alexa, because that's something you can't do with a regular Echo - or if you want to run devices without hubs.
 (This very much depends on what you want to connect.)

 Setting up your smart home devices for Alexa

-Before you do anything else, it's advisable to setup any smart home devices you already have - smart heating, lights, cameras, plugs - in most cases you'll want these setup as advised before you do anything with Alexa.
+Before you do anything else, it is advisable to setup any smart home devices you already have - smart heating, lights, cameras, plugs - in most cases you'll want these setup as advised before you do anything with Alexa.

 Basically, follow the manufacturer's instructions to get those devices working.
 This usually involves plugging it in, connecting a hub to your router, installing the app, searching for your device and entering a passcode.